matipan/argocd-github-release-generator/README.md

 - `keep_releases`: specify how many releases should be kept.
 If you set this value to `3` then the plugin will only return the 3 most recent releases.
 - `only_latest_minor`: if set to `true` then the plugin will only return the latest release for each major version.
 - `only_latest_patch`: if set to `true` then the plugin will only return the latest release for each minor version.
 This parameter is ignored if `only_latest_minor` is set to `true`.

+If you want an easy way of pinning the latest release you can specify `with_latest: true`.

 > [!NOTE]
 > At the moment this project only supports releases that follow `semver` (e.g `v0.1.0`)